theosanderson/tube_checkout/3D_Printing/README.md

 # 3D Printing

+All files are designed for printing with an FDM printer.
+While SLA printing is likely possible it will require some modifications to the SCAD files.
+Feel free to open an issue.

 ### Grabbing tool

 Print [all_printed_grabber.stl](all_printed_grabber.stl) with support.
 It is best to use a low (0.1) layer height, or to use adaptive layer heights.